-ART 280 Sculpture and 3-D Design I
+ART 280 Three-Dimensional (3-D) Design

-Exploration of the sculptural potential of the ceramics medium.
+Exploration of the sculptural medium and three dimensional design theory and applications.
+Organization of the principles of three dimensional design.
+This course is a major requirement for all BFA students.
 Fulfills Aesthetic requirement of the Foundations and Perspectives general education curriculum.